 FRRR was established to harness and connect the collective resources and investments of philanthropy, business, government and individuals and direct this support to communities beyond our big cities.

 The generous support of our 1,150+ donor partners is fundamental to what we do.
-Some of our donors are listed below, but there are many, many more.
+Some of our donors and partners are listed below, but there are many, many more.
 We particularly acknowledge our founding members: the Australian Government, and the Sidney Myer Fund.

 In addition to receiving donations into our core programs, FRRR works with donors and partners in many different ways – from running a program on their behalf, to collaborating on programs addressing a specific issue, or simply sharing our expertise and networks.

-Explore the different ways that we partner with those who want to support remote, rural and regional communities.
+Click on the tabs below to explore the different ways that we partner with those who want to support remote, rural and regional communities.